 Long-Tail Titles

-The next thing within your content strategy that can help you rank number one on YouTube and maximize your SEO is using long-tail titles.
-For example, if someone is searching “how to start a business,” that’s a very general search.
+The next thing within your content strategy that can help number one on YouTube ranking and maximize your SEO is using long-tail titles.
+For example, if someone is searching for “how to start a business,” that’s a very general search.
 We don’t even know what business type it is.
-The title should be “how to start a business in the finance industry?”
+The title should be “How to start a business in the finance industry?”
 “How to start a business after 30?”
 Or “How to start a business with Amazon?”
 Those are more specific, long-tail phrases.

 RECENT POSTS